 Murder and manslaughter

 Murder, manslaughter, and assault with a lethal outcome are usually jointly designated lethal violence.
-In 2022, 116 cases of lethal violence were confirmed in Sweden.
-The average in the period of 2002-2022 is 98 cases per year.
+In 2023, 121 cases of lethal violence were confirmed in Sweden.
+The average of lethal violence for the last ten years (2014-2023) is 111 cases per year.

 Lethal violence